christopher-rossbach/VAR-UnitMem/README.md

 In this repository I search for memorization in [VAR-models](https://github.com/FoundationVision/VAR), to study where memorization in visual generative models happens.
 Specifically, I implement the **UnitMem** (slightly adjusted) for searching and quantifying memorization at the unit (neuron/channel) level in large-scale autoregressive models.

-I added a [Notebook](UnitMem.ipynb) to generate graphics and a short [report](report/out/report.pdf) about what I did to the original VAR repro, from which this is forked.
+I added a [Notebook](UnitMem.ipynb) to generate graphics, helper functions in [unit_mem.py](utils/unit_mem.py) and a short [report](report/out/report.pdf) to document my work.
+The rest of the repo is unchanged from the original VAR repo.

 ## References